OneOffTech/laravel-tus-upload/readme.md

 OneOffTech\TusUpload\Providers\TusUploadServiceProvider::class,
 ```

-> Laravel 5.5 auto-registration is not supported yet
+> Laravel 5.5 should not require this step, as the package should auto-register the service provider

 **Routes registration**

-The API routes are not anymore registered automatically by the service provider.
-This was done to enable
+The API routes are not registered automatically by the service provider.
+This is done on purpose to have more customization options, for example the usage of custom routes and controller logic.
-new integration scenario and more customization options.

 To register the routes call `\OneOffTech\TusUpload\Tus::routes()` from within your application `RouteServiceProvider`